FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 }
 ```

-Then contracts which import these libraries will be able to access this type.

 Libraries can be imported using the `use` keyword and with a `::` separating the name of the library and the import.